FEMUR ANATOMY

 • Location: Inner surface of the greater trochanter

-• Function: Attachment point for a tendon aiding hip movement
+• Function: Attachment point for a tendon aiding your hip movement

 Lesser Trochanter